InternetFreedomFoundation/archive/content/internet-freedom-resilience-fund.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
 date = 2021-01-12T08:30:57Z
-description = ""
+description = ''
 draft = false
-slug = "internet-freedom-resilience-fund"
+slug = 'internet-freedom-resilience-fund'
-summary = "We are in the process of building the Internet Freedom Resilience Fund that can provide us a financial runway for the next two years and bring organisational stability." title = "Internet Freedom Resilience Fund"
+summary = 'We are in the process of building the Internet Freedom Resilience Fund that can provide us a financial runway for the next two years and bring organisational stability.' title = 'Internet Freedom Resilience Fund'

 +++